Chernoff bound: Properties

-The Chernoff bound is exact if only if $X$ is a single concentrated mass (degenerate distribution).
+The Chernoff bound is exact if and only if $X$ is a single concentrated mass (degenerate distribution).
 The bound is tight only at or beyond the extremes of a bounded random variable, where the infima are attained for infinite $t$.
 For unbounded random variables the bound is nowhere tight, though it is asymptotically tight up to sub-exponential factors ("exponentially tight").
 Individual moments can provide tighter bounds, at the cost of greater analytical complexity.

 In practice, the exact Chernoff bound may be unwieldy or difficult to evaluate analytically, in which case a suitable upper bound on the moment (or cumulant) generating function may be used instead (e.g. a sub-parabolic CGF giving a sub-Gaussian Chernoff bound).